Daltonhensley19/AzaleaCapstone/README.md

 ## Introduction

-With the help of the Lambda AOT Compiler, Lambda programs can be effectively converted into machine code that can be executed directly by the target hardware.
-This project's main goal is to investigate how utilizing AOT compilation techniques might enhance the performance of Lambda programs.
+With the help of the Azalea AOT Compiler, Azalea programs can be effectively converted into machine code that can be executed directly by the target hardware.
+This project's main goal is to investigate how utilizing AOT compilation techniques might enhance the performance of Azalea programs.

 ## About the Author